Elastic Graphs: Introduction

 \end{example}

-We can furthermore generalize the target spaces in Theorem~\ref{thm:emb-sf} considerably.
+We can generalize the target spaces in Theorem~\ref{thm:emb-sf} considerably.

-\begin{definition} Let $G$ be a marked elastic graph and let $X$ be a marked length space (a length space with a distinguished finite set of points).
-Let $f \co G \to X$ be a Lipschitz map.
+\begin{definition} Let $G$ be a marked elastic graph and let $X$ be a marked length space. \footnote{A \emph{length space} is a metric space where the distance is given by the infimum of lengths of paths. \emph{Marked} means that there is a distinguished finite set of points.} Let $f \co G \to X$ be a Lipschitz map taking marked points to marked points.
 Define the Dirichlet energy of~$f$ by

-\end{definition} In this generality, we have no guarantee that minimizers for $\Dir[\phi]$ exist.
+\end{definition} In this generality, minimizers for $\Dir[\phi]$ need not exist.
 (See \cite{KS93:SobolevHarmonic,EF01:HarmonicPolyhedra} for some cases where minimizers do exist.)

 \begin{theorem} For $[\phi] \co G_1 \to G_2$ a homotopy class of maps between marked elastic graphs,

 where the supremum runs over all marked length spaces~$X$ and all homotopy classes of marked maps $f \co G_2 \to X$ with $\Dir[f] > 0$. \end{theorem}